Jeffresh/sintax-directed-translation/README.md

-# Sintax directed translate
+# Sintax directed translate examples (Translation scheme design)

 Design translation scheme (offset parameters Pascal style.
-That is, the parameters are put on the stack form left ro right)
+That is, the parameters are put on the stack form left ro right) of this grammar:

 ### Grammar: